 Paclitaxel combined with Cisplatin or Carboplatin is a favored regimen for treating epithelial cell ovarian cancer.
 It produces complete disease regression in about a quarter of patients with Stage III disease.

 Possible side effects include:

 Life-threatening allergic reactionsHeart damageBone marrow damageNerve damageNauseaVomitingDiarrheaUnusual infections

 Cisplatin and Carboplatin

-Cisplatin is used alone for certain ovarian cancers and in combination with either cyclophosphamide or paclitaxel to treat advanced disease.
-Cisplatin is also a member of the standard BEP regimen for germ cell cancers (with bleomycin and etoposide).
-Due to its lower toxicity, carboplatin is being tested as a substitute for cisplatin in this combination.
+Cisplatin is used alone for certain ovarian cancers and in combination with either Cyclophosphamide or Paclitaxel to treat advanced disease.
+Cisplatin is also a member of the BEP regimen for germ cell cancers.
+The regimen includes bleomycin, etoposide, and cisplatin (platinum).
+Due to its lower toxicity, Carboplatin is being tested as a substitute for Cisplatin in this combination.